 Getting there: B, Q to Brighton Beach, then take the B1 bus to Manhattan Beach

-This five-block beach located on the eastern side of the Coney Island peninsula has a short concrete promenade, designated barbecuing areas, two playgrounds, and usually fewer people than Coney.
+This five-block beach on the eastern side of the Coney Island peninsula has a short concrete promenade, designated barbecuing areas, two playgrounds, and usually fewer people than Coney.

-Bronx Beaches by Public Transportation
+Bronx NYC Beaches by Train and Bus

 Long Island Sound in Pelham Bay Park